-AHA continues to improve the quality of assisted housing.
-AHA had disposed of the entire development at Amp 5, Ida Yarbrough to a wholly owned subsidiary of the Albany Housing Authority in order to make eligible for financing not otherwise available under current ownership structure and funding sources.
+- AHA continues to work towards expanding the supply of assisted housing through various initiatives. - AHA continues to improve the quality of assisted housing.
+AHA would dispose of entire development at Amp 5, Ida Yarbrough to a wholly owned subsidiary of the Albany Housing Authority in order to make eligible for financing not otherwise available under current ownership structure and funding sources.

+Substantial Deviation:

-Substantial Deviation: A substantial change in a goal(s) identified in the Five-Year Plan.
+A substantial change in a goal(s) identified in the Five Year Plan.
 For example, checking or unchecking a PHA goal box.
 A substantial deviation does not include any changes in HUD rules and regulations which require or prohibit changes to activities listed herein.